CharlottaG/Together-Cycling/README.md

 - As the organizer, I want to establish a cycling community where riders can connect, share their cycling experiences and enjoy group rides together.

-- As an experienced cyclist, I need easily accessible information on upcoming peleton rides in my area, which will enable me to join rides that suit my training goals and skill level.
+- As an experienced cyclist, I need easily accessible information on upcoming ton rides in my area, which will enable me to join rides that suit my training goals and skill level.

 - As an experienced cyclist, I seek an online source that provides a variety of inspiring routes and rides that help me stay motivated and continously challenge myself.